Crispin-Barnes-QI-Group/Minimal-state-preparation-times-for-silicon-spin-qubits-source-code/README.md

 ## Supporting Libraries and Packages

-For this project the following libraries and packages were developed:
+For this project, the following libraries and packages were developed:

 ### [Suzuki-Trotter-Evolver](https://github.com/Christopher-K-Long/Suzuki-Trotter-Evolver)

-A high performance C++ header-only library for evolving states under the Schrödinger equation using first-order Suzuki-Trotter and computing switching functions.
+A high-performance C++ header-only library for evolving states under the Schrödinger equation using first-order Suzuki-Trotter and computing switching functions.
 Performance benchmarks with a Python wrapper can be found here: https://PySTE.readthedocs.io/en/latest/benchmarks/index.html.

 **Source code repository:** [https://github.com/Christopher-K-Long/Suzuki-Trotter-Evolver](https://github.com/Christopher-K-Long/Suzuki-Trotter-Evolver)